A Factor-Graph Approach to Algebraic Topology, With Applications to Kramers--Wannier Duality: Extensions

 Some NFGs that are associated with this complex are shown in Figs.~\ref{fig:cube}(b)--(g).
 (The choice of which NFGs are shown in the figure is based on which NFGs will be required for the subsequent discussions.)

-The cube in Fig.~\ref{fig:cube}(a) may be extended as part of a cube lattice on a larger number of vertices in the obvious way, as is for example done in Fig.~\ref{fig:cube-more}(a).
+The cube in Fig.~\ref{fig:cube}(a) may be extended as part of a cubic lattice on a larger number of vertices in the obvious way, e.g., as done in Fig.~\ref{fig:cube-more}(a).
 (The dashed lines in Fig.~\ref{fig:cube}(a) show how the cube can be connected as part of a larger lattice.)
 In this case, the NFGs in Fig.~\ref{fig:cube} also extend in the obvious way, for instance, the NFGs $\N_{\img \partial_3}$ and $\N_{\img d_{1}}$ are as in Figs.~\ref{fig:cube-more}(b) and (c), respectively. \qede \end{example}

-The Ising model on the three-dimensional cube lattice is defined in the same way as the two-dimensional Ising model, see the NFG $\G$ in Fig.~\ref{fig:cube-ising-pnfg} (for now however without periodic boundary).
-Namely, the spins are located on the vertices of the cube lattice, and we have the partition function $Z$ as in (\ref{eq:z-ising-1}), where now $\A$ is the set of edges of the cube lattice.
-The support NFG of $\G$ is the NFG in Fig.~\ref{fig:cube-more}(c).
-In subsequent discussions, we may simply refer to the corresponding NFGs in Fig.~\ref{fig:cube}, where it is understood that the NFG is extended to the appropriate number of vertices in the lattice.
+The Ising model on the three-dimensional cubic lattice is defined in the same way as the two-dimensional Ising model, see the NFG $\N_{I(\beta)}$ in Fig.~\ref{fig:cube-ising-pnfg} (for now however without periodic boundary).
+Namely, the spins are located on the vertices of the cubic lattice, and we have the partition function $Z$ as in (\ref{eq:z-ising-1}), where now $\A$ is the set of edges of the cubic lattice.
+The support NFG of $\N_{I(\beta)}$ is the NFG in Fig.~\ref{fig:cube-more}(c).
+In subsequent discussions, we may simply refer to the corresponding NFGs in Fig.~\ref{fig:cube}, where it is understood that the NFGs are extended to the appropriate number of vertices in the lattice.

 In the three-dimensional Ising model, a spin (away from the borders of the lattice) has six neighbors, as can be seen in the NFG $\Nisingbeta$ in Fig.~\ref{fig:cube-ising-pnfg}.
 Now we can obtain a Kramers--Wannier type duality for the three-dimensional model as follows.
 (For reasons of simplicity, we omit the discussion of scaling factors.) \begin{itemize}